karanpratapsingh/learn-go/README.md

 }
 ```

-### Why methods instead of functions?
+## Why methods instead of functions?

-So the question is, why methods instead of functions?
+So the question is, why use methods instead of functions?

 As always, there's no particular answer for this, and in no way one is better than the other.
 Instead, they should be used appropriately when the situation arrives.